 Master's Degree in Construction Project Management

 Master's degree programs in construction project management, such as the Master of Science (M.S.) in Project Management, M.S. in Building Construction Management or Master of Construction Management, continue to stress practical experience, while introducing advanced concepts in construction management, such as financial, legal, ethical issues and leadership theories.
 Students study construction management from a business perspective and develop critical decision-making skills and operational analysis.
-Many programs in this field are offered online and most include a thesis option.
-Students typically need a bachelor's degree from a related field and some programs also require professional construction experience.

 Master's programs allow students to focus studies exclusively in the field of construction project management.
 Students divide their time between attending informative lectures and hands-on experience.
 Some course topics include: